rascasoft/openstack/deploying-liberty-with-ospd.md

     sudo ip addr add 172.20.0.254/24 dev vlan2205 sudo iptables -A BOOTSTACK_MASQ -s 172.20.0.0/24 ! -d 172.20.0.0/24 -j MASQUERADE -t nat

-The first one will add the vlan2205 to the br-ctlplane bridge interface, the second will bring this device up, the third will assign to this device the chosen ip (see Step 5 network configuration) and the last one will configure iptables to MASQUERADE the traffic where the source is the interested network segment.
+The first one will add the vlan2205 vlan to the br-ctlplane bridge interface, the second will bring this device up, the third will assign to this device the chosen ip that will make the undercloud machine able to access the external network api (see <a href="#step-5---overcloud-deploy">Step 5 - Overcloud deployment</a>) and the last one will configure iptables to MASQUERADE the traffic where the source is the interested network segment.

 ## Step 4 - Overcloud introspection